okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/saml2/prep.md

-If you haven't built the SAML 2.0 service in your application yet, review the [SAML concept](/docs/concepts/saml/) first.
+If you haven't built the SAML 2.0 service in your app yet, review the [SAML concept](/docs/concepts/saml/) first.

 ### Use SAML toolkits